-Subsections (a), (b), and (c) are intended to provide a simple baseline rule for transfers of ownership to vehicles covered by a certificate of title.
-Subsection (c) makes clear that the transferor's ownership is transferred upon execution of the certificate of title or a certificate of origin, even though an application for a new certificate of title has not been made.
-A certificate of title is evidence of this ownership.
-See Section 3(a)(5).
-Subsection (d) clarifies that ownership of vehicle covered by a certificate of title also may be transferred without the certificate of title, though such transfers are not effective as to third parties claiming an interest in the vehicle except as provided in Section 18 or 19, e.g., with respect to the rights of a good faith purchaser for value or a buyer in ordinary course of business.
+- 1. Subsections (a), (b), and (c) are intended to provide a simple baseline rule for transfers of ownership to a vehicle covered by a certificate of title.
+See also the Uniform Motor Vehicle Certificate of Title and Anti-Theft Act of 1955 Section 14.
+Section 16(c) of this act makes clear that the transferor's ownership is transferred upon execution of the certificate of title or a certificate of origin, even though an application for a new certificate of title has not been made.
+A certificate of title executed to the transferee is evidence of this ownership.
+See Section 2(a)(5).
+Subsection (c) clarifies that ownership of a vehicle covered by a certificate of title also may be transferred without the certificate of title, though such transfers are not effective as to third parties claiming an interest in the vehicle except as provided in Section 18 or 19, e.g., with respect to the rights of a good faith purchaser for value or a buyer in ordinary course of business.
 See also Sections 20-23.
-For example, rights under Section 16(d) are subject to claims asserted under Section 18(b) or 19(b).

-This [act] is supplemented by otherwise applicable law, for example the law of agency.
-See Section 2.
+For example, rights under Section 16(c) are subject to claims asserted under Section 18(b) or 19(b). - 2.
+This act is supplemented by otherwise applicable law, for example the law of agency.

+See Section 3.
 Therefore the obligations and rights recognized in this section can be exercised by authorized representatives of the transferor and transferee.
 See also Section 26(b).

-Section 16(a) provides the buyer a right to execution of the certificate of title upon sale of the vehicle.
-Subsection (c) provides that execution of the certificate of title constitutes a transfer of ownership.
+- 3. Section 16(a) provides the buyer a right to execution of the certificate of title upon sale of the vehicle.
+Subsection (b) provides that execution of the certificate of title constitutes a transfer of ownership.
 After execution of the certificate of title the transferor is no longer the vehicle owner, e.g., for purposes of financial responsibility laws.
-Subsection (d) recognizes that ownership can also be transferred by other means, e.g., by a contract or bill of sale; such transfers are not invalidated by this [act] or the failure to execute a certificate of title, though such transfers may be ineffective against other persons claiming an interest in the vehicle (e.g., a secured creditor of the transferor) or a purchaser or buyer under Section 18 or 19.

-This section and Sections 18-20 govern the rights of the parties to transfers of legal title.
-Except as noted above, the rights and priorities of other parties, including secured parties and lien creditors, are governed elsewhere in this [act] and by other law.
-For example, the priorities of Article 9 security interests are governed by Article, though perfection may be governed by Sections 25 and 26.
+See also Section 17.
+Subsection (c) recognizes that ownership can also be transferred by other means, e.g., by a contract or bill of sale; such transfers are not invalidated by this act or the failure to execute a certificate of title, though such transfers may be ineffective against other persons claiming an interest in the vehicle (e.g., a secured creditor of the transferor) or a purchaser or buyer under Section 18 or 19. - 4.
+Section 16 and Sections 18-20 govern the rights of the parties to transfers of ownership.
+Except as noted above, the rights and priorities of other parties, including secured parties and lien creditors, are governed elsewhere in this act and by other law.
+For example, the priorities of security interests are governed by [Uniform Commercial Code Article 9], though perfection as to most vehicles is governed by Sections 25 and 26.
+See also [Uniform Commercial Code Article 9] Sections 9-109, 9-303, and 9-311. - 5.
 See also the rights of purchasers and buyers under Sections 18 and 19.
-Section 19 specifies that a transferee that does not obtain execution of the certificate of title takes subject to interests indicated on the certificate, except in certain cases where the transferee is a buyer in ordinary course of business.
-Thus Section 16(d) is subject to Section 19.
+Section 19 specifies that a transferee that does not obtain execution of the certificate of title takes subject to interests indicated on the certificate, of title, except in certain cases where the transferee is a buyer in ordinary course of business.
+Thus Section 16(c) is subject to Section 19.